 Intel Core i5-12400F 12 generation Specs and Features

-The Intel Core i5-12400F is priced at Rs 15000 in India.
+The Intel Core i5-12400F is priced at approx Rs 13000 in India.
 And in the US market, it starts at $169.
 It is a 6-Core and 12-Threads processor based on 12th Gen “Alder Lake” architecture.
 Unlike other Alder Lake processors, you can’t get the Efficient-cores on the 12400F.
-It comes with 6 Performance-cores and total of 12 Threads.
+It comes with 6 performance cores and a total of 12 Threads.

 Note: The ‘F’ series stands for the processor that doesn’t come with integrated Graphics.
 You have to use a dedicated Graphic Card to use the ‘F’ series processors.